 418 Levee Street Red Wing, MN, 55066

 April 30 through June 20, 2021.
-Reading and reception to be held Friday, April 30 (Location TBD).
-This special exhibition involves selected artists to create a work of art based on a poem of their choosing.
-Over 160 poems were summited and 34 poems were selected for artists to be inspired by the words of poets.
-Event details to come!
+A virtual opening reception and poetry reading to be held Friday, April 30.
+This special annual exhibition involves selected artists to create a work of art inspired by a poem of their choosing.
+Over 160 poems were summited and 34 poems were selected for artists to create how ever the poetry moves them.

 FROM THE BLOG: Does It Love You?